 Karen Bearss, PhD; University of Washington, Department of Psychiatry and Behavioral Sciences, Acting Assistant Professor, Seattle Children’s Autism Center

-The renewal course is available to those having current AHA PALS provider status with an issue date not exceeding two years through the end of the month in which the card was issued.
-Current BLS for Healthcare Provider certification is highly recommended for all participants.
+The PALS Renewal Update course is for AHA PALS Providers with an issue date not exceeding two years through the end of the month in which the card was issued.

-The two-day provider course is for those taking the American Heart Association/American Academy of Pediatrics PALS course for the first time, or for whose provider status has expired.
+The two-day Provider course is for healthcare providers taking the PALS course for the first time, or for those whose PALS Provider status has expired.

 The monthly Bulletin newsletter provides updates for healthcare professionals about programs and services at Seattle Children's.

 Want to receive the Bulletin via email?
+Subscribe now.